janvmusic/Learning/data-intensive-apps/chapter10.md

 Using a `cut-down` MapReduce, this means that no reducers and no sorting.
 Instead each mapper simply reads one input file block and writes it to other file system.

 #### **Broadcast hash joins**
+One example of `Map-Side` join **applies** in the case **where a large dataset is joined with a small dataset**.
+In particular, the small dataset needs to be small enough that it can be loaded entirely into memory in each of the mappers.

+If the mapper is able to load the `small dataset` into memory, then it will create a `hash-map` with the keys.

+As example, you can load all the users into a memory and get the **detailed information** for the following mapping operations.

+> The key here is: the small dataset must fit into memory.

+This is called _Broadcast hash joins_.
+- Broadcast comes from the idea that all mappers will load the whole small dataset into memory
+- Hash reflects the use of the hash table.

+Another option is: instead of load a hash table in memory, you can create a read-only index on the local disk

+#### **Partitioned hash joins**
+If the inputs to the map-side join are partitioned in the same way, then the hash join approach can be applied to each partition independently.

+Basically, each record will be partitioned based on a key.
+For example the last digit of the user id. and then distribute the records to all the mappers.
+For example the mapper 3, can take all the users that end with the number 3.

+If the partitioning is done correctly, you can be sure that all the records you might want to join are located in the same numbered partition.

+This has the advantage that each mapper can load a smaller amount of data into its hash table.

+This approach only works if the join inputs are have the same size of the mappers.

+**Important** Partitioned hash joins are known as _bucketed map joins in Hive.

 ## Concepts
 **HDFS** => Daemon that allows other nodes to access file stored in a machine